Jamaica’s high court rules school can ban dreadlocks

 “I’m very cautious about where I tread,” he said, “especially on a sensitive enough subject like that.”

-Verene Shephard, director of the Center for Reparation Research at the University of the West Indies, said the Ministry of Education is debating issues of student clothing and hairstyles, including dreadlocks.
+Verene Shepherd, director of the Center for Reparation Research at the University of the West Indies, said the government is debating issues of student clothing and hairstyles, including dreadlocks.

 The Virgos say they do not identify as Rastafarian, but they say that wearing dreadlocks is an expression of their identity.
 All Virgo family members wear that natural hairstyle, as do many Jamaicans who identify as Rastafarian.